leahnp/fluent-bit-daemonset-test/README.md

 ## History

 Previously we used FluentD as a log collector and are experimenting with this light-weight Fluent-Bit option.
-More details on our epxerience to come.
+More details on our experience to come.